Designing AI-powered tools that support employees and managers streamline secure data access and compliance in large enterprises

 Customer Journeys

-We mapped the onboarding and auditing journeys to uncover pain points and opportunities for improvement.
+We mapped the data management journeys during onboarding and offboarding to uncover pain points and opportunities for improvement.

 Key Takeaways from User Research